 With IVF treatments, a family trip on the Ghan and some award winning jam, there's plenty to unpack with your reading group.

-Josephine Moon is back and with her trademark flair for writing delicious foodie fiction we think your book club is going to love The Jam Queens.
+Josephine Moon is back!
+With her trademark flair for writing delicious foodie fiction, we think your book club is going to love The Jam Queens.
 Make it an extra special meeting with Jo’s Apricot and Vanilla Jam or Jamtini cocktails!

 Discussion points and questions:

 - Four generations of women travelling together sounds like a rather ambitious plan.
 Is their trip across Australia on the Ghan ultimately a success or a catastrophe?

 - Valeria is a relatively outspoken character.
 Do you understand how and why she has come to feel somewhat displaced within her family?
 Does she deserve it?

 - Do you think Aggie and Gideon made the right choice with their embryos?

 - Discuss the various ways in which the novel examines the idea of having a second chance at life and love.